 Pricing for this generation will be considerably higher than a competitor from the same year, as resale remains one of the 4Runner’s best-selling points.
 We found a range of prices and mileage, from a low of around $8,000 for a 2004 Limited with 150,000 miles to a high of $22,000 for a 2009 Limited with less than 50,000 miles.

 In 2014, the 4Runner got a major makeover that included an aggressive new front end, HID headlights and a new TRD Pro trim that added TRD-specific springs and Bilstein shocks.
 Later models would gain more TRD-inspired trims such as the TRD Off-Road and Off-Road Premium.
-This generation also offered more safety equipment, although advanced driver assists like automatic emergency braking and adaptive cruise control don’t show up until 2019.
+This generation also offered more safety equipment, with the Toyota Safety Sense-P safety tech suite becoming standard starting with the 2020 model.
+It also got an infotainment update for 2020 with a standard 8-inch screen with Android Auto, Apple CarPlay, and Amazon Alexa.
 For the off-road enthusiast, this is one of the better choices in the 4Runner family.

-Which year 4Runners are the best for off-roading?
+Which year Toyota 4Runners are the best for off-roading?

 While all 4Runners are capable off-road vehicles, the third and fourth generation are probably your best bet.
 They combine powerful engine options with robust 4WD systems yet also offer better build quality and safety features.
 A late-model 4Runner is equally adept, but the lofty price tag may prohibit many from putting their investment in harm’s way.